gnandous/rx-player/doc/architecture/stream/buffer_handler.md

 wanted user settings (example: the language has been switched since then), those segments will be re-downloaded._

-When the current position go ahead of a _Period Buffer_ (here ahead of P1):
+When the current position go ahead of a _PeriodBuffer_ (here ahead of P1):
 ```
    P1     P2
 |======|===   |
         ^
 ```

-This _Period Buffer_ is destroyed to free up ressources:
+This _PeriodBuffer_ is destroyed to free up ressources:
 ```
           P2
        |===   |